 Design, usability, clean & general use

-The Vitality is available in a few different variants/package options, as listed earlier in the review.
+The Vitality is available in a few different variants/package options.

 As a consequence what you get in the box varies slightly.

 Aside from the brush head itself and the colour of the grip on the handle, the toothbrush and its performance is the same.

 It usually comes packaged in a cardbord box, with a simple box contents.